uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

    :lineno-start: 1

 --------------------------------------------------------------
-How To Search For The Avialable encoder/decoder implementation
+How To Search For The Available encoder/decoder implementation
 --------------------------------------------------------------

 The :ref:`CodecFormatFourCC <codec-format-fourcc>` enum specifies codec's FourCC